phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.references.md

 * `dataset` (string or list of strings, optional, default=None): only consider a single (or list of) datasets.
 If None or not provided, will default to all attached datasets.
+* `solver` (string or list of strings, optional, default=None): only consider a single (or list of) solver options.
+If None or not provided, will default to all attached solver options.

 Returns
 ----------